This gluten free vegan Cauliflower Pizza Crust is perfect for low carb diets. It is easy to make and packed with flavor!

-Since I have been eating low carb for awhile now, I have been experimenting with low carb recipes to replace the higher carb ones.
+Since I have been eating a vegan keto diet for awhile now, I have been experimenting with low carb recipes to replace the higher carb ones.

 For all of my flatbreads and pizza crusts, I have been using flax meal in place of flour with different veggies mixed in.
-This Cauliflower Pizza Crust is just one of the vegetables that I have experimented with.
+Cauliflower is just one of the vegetables that I have experimented with for this keto Cauliflower Pizza Crust.
 I also tried spaghetti squash and kabocha squash.
 Maybe someday I will have a recipe for each of those…

 Normally I have allergies in the Fall and Spring, which I have had for the last 17 years living in Tucson.
 I truly believe it is because I cut out grains and sugar out of my diet.